my-realm/depth-first/future-soldier-program.md

 # Future Soldier Program

->What types of things can be estimated, about the future of a soldier's life, on the front-lines in battle fields of full-spectrum modern warfare?
+>What types of things can be estimated, about the future of a soldier's life on the front-lines, within the battle fields of full-spectrum modern warfare?

 ## 1. Introduction